User Experience Insights

 10. If customer wait’s to connect with an operator, system will start playing all prompts from the beginning until first agent became free.

-But you can choose if you want to repeat same prompts from the beginning, or repeat last step only, or play prompts in Random Order.
+You can choose if you want to repeat same prompts from the beginning, or repeat last step only, or play prompts in Random Order.